ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/higher-order-functions.md

-# Higher-order Functions
+# Higher-Order Functions

 ## Project Goals

-This assignment invites you to run and observe one Python program called `perform-ordered-pair-swap`.
-Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, this program is a script, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you continue to practice a different way to run a Python program, this project invites you to explore how to (i) find and fix defects in a function and (ii) create and use fixed-size tuples that can contain arbitrary types of data.
+This assignment invites you to run and observe two Python programs stored in files called `demonstrate-map-function.py` and `demonstrate-reduce-function.py`.
+Both of these programs demonstrate the use of higher-order functions that can accept as input a callable function and then use that function to perform a computation.
+Specifically, the `demonstrate-map-function.py` illustrates the use of a `map(f, sequence)` function that applies the function `f` to a list of data values called `sequence`.
+The `demonstrate-reduce-function.py` shows the use of a `reduce(f, sequence, initial)` function that starts at an `initial` value and then applies a function `f` to all of the values in `sequence` and returns a result.
+As you run these two programs and study their output you will explore an alternative approach to programming, called functional programming.

 ## Project Access